What are the Earned Income Credit Qualifications?

 - You must have a relationship with the child, whether they are your biological child, grandchild, adopted child, or stepchild.

 - At the end of the tax year, the child must be under the age of 19.
-They can be under the age of 24 if they are a full-time student.
+However, they can be under the age of 24 if they are a full-time student.

-- There are no age limits if the child qualifies as totally and permanently disabled.
+- If the child qualifies as totally and permanently disabled, there are no age limits.

 - The child must live with you or a spouse in the US for at least six months of the year.